alectsnodgrass/Computational_Physics/Michael/ODEs/Project 3/writeup.md

     dy_dt = -(k/m)*x  - (c/m)*y
     return [dx_dt, dy_dt]
 ```
-Let's first look at how the this system evolves over time with no damping for the different integrators.
+Let's first look at how the this system evolves over time with no damping for some of the integrators.

 <div align="center">
   <img src="SHO_Phase.png" alt="Undamped Trajectories" width="600">